 Containers, Vaults, and Cabinets

-Easter’s Lock & Security Solutions specializes in the sale and service of GSA safes, containers, vaults, and cabinets.
+Easter’s Lock & Security Solutions specializes in the service and repair of GSA safes, containers, vaults, and cabinets.
 Our security technicians are factory trained and certified in the approved methods for opening, repairing, and re-certifying GSA containers.
 In addition, Easter’s technicians hold Top Secret Clearances.
 Our technicians are certified to repair, retrofit, remove, construct, procure, install, drill, weld, hole-saw, cut-off saw, and replace General Services Administration (GSA) locks, vaults, and security containers.
 They can perform all work associated with locksmithing.

 Containers that were once GSA approved, but no longer have the original manufacturer’s labels may be recertified and relabeled through a recertification inspection by one of Easter’s qualified inspectors.
 Containers with a GSA-approved recertification label will be considered equipment approved by GSA for storing national security information.